WHY DID I START MANIFESTO WOMAN?

 Here is our brand story as told to Kelly Ekardt – a crash hot designer, a champion of stylish sustainability and all round bloody good egg.

 I love to know about the people behind the brands that I am interested in.
 So I thought I’d write a bit about me.
-Although, rather than a traditional bio focusing on a potted history of my career (yawn), I’ve done it a little differently.
-I think the things that people love provide the best insight into who they are as a person, who they aspire to be… what their best selves look like.
+Although, rather than a traditional bio focusing on a potted history of my career (yawn), I think the things that people love provide the best insight into who they are as a person… what their best selves look like.
 My husband says it doesn’t give a clear enough indication of how subversive I am but, you know, let’s start with the rose-tinted version and work from there :-).

 So then, in no particular order, here’s my list: